Timi Alaibe: Public sector

-During his years in the private sector, Timi Alaibe has always known that at some point he would have to venture into the public sector of the country to contribute his talent in fixing the ails of the country.

 His foray into the public sector came in 2001, when the then Nigerian President, Olusegun Obasanjo noticing his managerial and leadership capabilities, appointed him as the Executive Director, in charge of Finance and Administration, at the then newly created Nigerian Federal Government's Niger Delta Development Commission (NDDC).
 His office instituted an effective and efficient governance structure that guided the management of the commission.

 He was instrumental in the establishment of a prudent fiscal regime that ensured efficient management of the financial resources that were allocated to the commission.

 Along with his colleagues, he set in motion a coordinated response mechanism to address the short, medium and long-term challenges of the Niger Delta.
 These included integrated Regional Development Master Plan Interim Action Plan for key projects in the Niger Delta States, as well as programmes for skill acquisition and re-orientation and empowerment of youths in the region.

 Due to his passion and dedication to ending violence in the Niger Delta region through empowerment, Timi Alaibe was on more than one occasion appointed as the interim (acting) Managing Director of NDDC, during his time at the commission.

 Then, in April 2007, he was finally appointed as the principle Managing Director and Chief Executive Officer of the Commission a position he held until April 2009 when his tenure expired.

 Political involvement

-Long before venturing into active politics, Timi Alaibe has been known within political circles as an effective and efficient technocrat who has worked diligently to ensure that the nation's fiscal health was sound.

 He has been an activist champion of nonviolent solution to the problems of the Niger Delta region of Nigeria.
 His effective leadership role in the peaceful resolution of the Niger militancy crisis earned him national accolade and admiration, and a significant following among his core constituents—especially in his home State of Bayelsa.